sahilraj1915374/my-config-files/README.md

 # my-config-files

-- This is my neovim configuration file.
+- This is my collection of configuration files.
+- Configurations included :
+    - Neovim
+    - Tmux

+- Supported LSP is clangd